arximboldi/lager/doc/architecture.rst

 Now that we have defined our data, we need to define the update logic, the :ref:`reducer <reducer>`.
-This a `pure function`_ that takes the current state of the world (the model), the something that happened (an action), and returns the updated version of the world.
+This a `pure function`_ that takes the current state of the world (the model), some external stimuli (an action), and returns the updated version of the world.
 This would look like this:

 .. _pure function: https://en.wikipedia.org/wiki/Pure_function